Ik people: Generosity

 Turnbull's 1972 ethnography described the Ik as "unfriendly, uncharitable, inhospitable and generally mean as any people can be."
 This perception of the Ik was reflected in other publications, including The New York Times, who described the Ik as a "haunting flower of evil."
-A twenty-first century report by Catherine Townsend of Baylor University, however, fully repudiated these claims.
+A twenty-first century report by Cathryn Townsend of Baylor University, however, fully repudiated these claims.
 Using the Dictator Game, a common anthropological test, the Ik demonstrated generosity on par with most other cultures.
 The Ik believe in nature spirits called kíʝáwika, which reward generosity.
 According to Townsend, Turnbull's perception of the Ik may have been partly due to the famine the group was experiencing at the time.

 A habitually peaceful people, the Ik are frequently raided by neighboring tribes.
 They have a ritual dance in which they practice responding to an attack, in which the men defend the village and women help lead children to hidden positions, as well as caring for wounded.